dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - Use the -v option when using the `docker-compose down` command.
 This will delete any volumes associated with the containers you are deleting.

-- Use `docker volume prune` This will remove any dangling volumes that are not currently associated with a container.
+- Use `docker volume prune` - This will remove any dangling volumes that are not currently associated with a container.
 This command will ask you to confirm that you want to do this and then tell you how much memory it reclaimed.
-It's usually quite a bit!
+It's usually quite a lot!

 - Using the `--rm` option when spinning up containers with the `docker run` command will not only remove the container when it it stopped, but it will also remove its volume!
 The more you know.